 - “Moldy” or “Musty” type of smells – also “Earthy/Grass-like” or even “Fishy-like” smells: While anything that “smells fishy” gets my attention immediately, the more subtle “earthy” or “musty” types of smells might be more subtle.
 Think “decay” and “bacteria” when you encounter these types of smells.
-As with the “sulfur” smell, see if you can determine if your drain is the culprit by collecting some water into a clean glass and smelling it in another room.
+As with the “sulfur” smell, see if you can determine if your drain is the culprit by collecting a sample into a clean glass and smelling it in another room.
 If you have a pressure tank, consider that the issue may stem from the tank, in which case a good cleaning might help.
-If not, again, once you test your water you’ll have a better idea as to whether you need to chlorinate and filter your water.
+If not, again, once you test your it you’ll have a better idea as to whether you need to chlorinate and filter it.

-- “Miscellaneous” odors: Let’s face it, if there is something that doesn’t smell right, chances are you want to test your water as soon as possible.
+- “Miscellaneous” odors: Let’s face it, if there is something that doesn’t smell right, chances are you want to test it as soon as possible.
 If you are getting a “detergent” smell, it’s possible that there may be a sewage/septic tank leak near your well.
-If something smells “off,” get in touch with your local water authorities, and get your water tested.
+If something smells “off,” get in touch with your local authorities, and get your it tested.

-- Taste: When it comes to the taste of water, the primary complaints from consumers are usually that their water has a “metallic,” “salty,” or “sweet” type of taste.
+- Taste: When it comes to the taste, the primary complaints from consumers are usually that their water has a “metallic,” “salty,” or “sweet” type of taste.

 - “Metallic” type of taste: This could be from any number things, including high mineral content, low pH, or even due to corrosion in the pipes supplying your home.

-- “Salty” type of taste: This can also be from the minerals in your water.
-People whose homes use water softening units sometimes say that their water has a salty taste (however, there are definitely salt-free water softeners on the market).
-Your water may have high levels of chloride ions, sodium sulfate or magnesium sulfate; again, a test will help narrow things down.
+- “Salty” type of taste: This can also be from the minerals.
+People whose homes use softening units sometimes say that it has a salty taste (however, there are definitely salt-free softeners on the market).
+Yours may have high levels of chloride ions, sodium sulfate or magnesium sulfate; again, a test will help narrow things down.
 It is also possible that industrial waste can be contaminating the supply.
 Other things that can get into the supply include seawater, and even irrigation/agricultural drainage.

-- “Sweet” type of taste: Sometimes minerals in your water can cause this as well.
-For example, if your water has a high calcium level, it could create a sweet taste.
+- “Sweet” type of taste: Sometimes minerals can cause this as well.
+For example, if it has a high calcium level, it could create a sweet taste.
 High iron levels can also create this after taste, as can pH levels that are out of balance.

-- Look (Appearance): The appearance of your water will be one of the most obvious signals that something is wrong!
+- Look (Appearance): The appearance will be one of the most obvious signals that something is wrong!